-• Standard height-adjustable foot plates:
+· Standard height-adjustable foot plates:

-- 1. Loose the fixing screw [®] with 5 mm Allen key. - 2.
+- 1. Loose the fixing screw (B) with 5 mm Allen key. - 2.
 Adjust the height and let the screw catch one of the recesses on the foot plate tube. - 3.
-Tighten the fixing screw (B) (3-5 Nm) in the desired position. - The distance between the lowest part of the fortunate and the answer the state 50 - footrest and the ground must be at least 50 mm.
+Tighten the fixing screw (a) (3-5 Nm) in the desired position. - The distance between the lowest part of the footrest and the ground must be at least 50 mm.